Executive Committee of the Staff Assembly

 I truly appreciate the forum Staff Assembly has created for staff throughout the system and embrace the ability to serve the body as Technology Officer.
 I believe, as a body, we have done a great job of leveraging our power as staff to effect change; I cherish being part of this continued work.

 Beyond my time as staff, I am very much a product of the UNC System as a whole.
-I received a BSBA from UNC Chapel Hill’s Kenan-Flagler Business School, an MFA in Performing Arts Management through UNCSA and am currently working on my MBA through UNC Pembroke.
-I’m also pursuing a certificate in creative and artistic leadership certificate from UNCSA’s Thomas S. Kenan Institute for the Arts.
+I received a BSBA from UNC Chapel Hill’s Kenan-Flagler Business School, an MFA in Performing Arts Management from UNCSA, an MBA from UNC Pembroke and an MS in Accounting from UNC Greensboro.
+I also have a certificate in creative and artistic leadership from UNCSA’s Thomas S. Kenan Institute for the Arts.

 Parliamentarian